 Here’s a few ideas: Go a little deeper with a friend or acquaintance – invite them over, make dinner together, do something random like making some holiday cards or whatever!
 Go do a different version of something you already do – like check out a new yoga studio, a new hike, a new social event, a different grocery store – huge potential to meet new people when the place and time is switcherood.

 6. Bonus!
 Do a Feeling Vision Meditation each morning!

 This is perfect whether you already have a mediation practice or not because it's really short and it's super simple.
 Basically it's taking a few minutes to bask in the feelings you want to feel with a partner.
 I've found that by practicing feeling what I want to feel after attaining something - it makes it MUCH easier and faster to attain it.
 It's kinda like how professional athletes will visualize winning and feel it in their bodies before a game.

-We used to charge for this meditation, but now it's our gift to you.
 Click HERE to download your super-charged Feeling Vision Meditation.
 This is one of the most powerful practices you can do.

 Now if you practice each of these steps up until you go home and see all those old relatives or friends who just hafta know: “Soooo....are you still single?”
 I'm pretty sure your answer is gonna feel like fireworks streaming out of you - and it’ll likely be received that way too.

 I also feel like you’re totally allowed to feel sad or however you feel about being single right now as well.
 But if whatever your feeling isn’t serving you in this moment - these steps are potential options for ya!

 May the love be with you,